GildedPleb/hab-guide/src/pages/support.md

 In pursuit of that end, in 2018, I learned to code.
 But that alone shouldn't be enough.
-So, in 2019-2022, I worked as a Full Stack developer at a transportation startup— professionally getting experience in everything from actual hardware, to CSS animations.
+So, in 2019-2022, I worked as a Full Stack developer at a transportation startup— getting professional experience in everything from actual hardware, to CSS animations.
 Nearing the end of that incredible experience, I felt like I could finally bring something to the table.

-I put together a portfolio project to show off my skills, and this HAB Node and guide was the result: from the CSS animated introduction, to the bloody fingers working on HAB Node hardware, and everything in between.
+I put together a portfolio project to show off my skills, and this HAB Node and guide was the result: from the HAB Node hardware to the CSS animated introduction, and everything in between.
+I am very please with how this all turned out.

 Though it is certainly a work in progress, I hope that for some of you, it is a net addition to the space, and pushes the conversation forward about creating